 Communication and professional skills are essential for students in community development, both during and after their degree.
 Be it emails, articles, essays, or reports, quality writing for diverse audiences is critical.
-This course focuses on the creative and technical aspect of writing, develops presentation skills, and provides strategies to succeed in university and the community, both academically and professionally.
+This course focuses on the creative and technical aspects of writing, develops presentation skills, and provides strategies to succeed in university and the community, both academically and professionally.
+Prerequisite(s): BCD students only.
 Antirequisite(s): Credit may be obtained for only one of CODE 1043 or COMM 1213.